First Passage Moments of Finite-State Semi-Markov Processes

 \section{Estimation}

 In this section we will derive consistent estimates for first passage moments in SMPs.
-Since the SMP $\{Z(t):t\geq 0\}$ is time-homogeneous, we assume without loss of generality that $Z(0)=i\in\stspc$.
-If we observe the SMP for a period of time $T>0$, then, for any $j\in\stspc$, we may then define the point estimators $\hat{p}_{ij}$ for the probability and $\hat{e}^{(r)}_{ij}$ for the $r$th moment of the sojourn time of the SMP as it transitions from $i$ to $j$, respectively.
+Since the SMP $\{X(t):t\geq 0\}$ is time-homogeneous, we assume without loss of generality that $X(0)=i\in\stspc$.
+If we observe the SMP for a period of time $T>0$, then, for any $j\in\stspc$, we may then define the point estimators $\hat{p}_{ij}$ and $\hat{n}^{(r)}_{ij}$ for the probability and the $r^{\text{th}}$ moment of the sojourn time of the SMP as it transitions from $i$ to $j$, respectively.
 They are defined as follows:

 where